Buy loose natural Gemstones from our collection of multicoloured faceted and cabochon Gemstones.

 Precious stones, by tradition, describe a limited number of gemstones named as, diamond, emerald, ruby & sapphire.
-Named so because they are considered rare and posses superior properties to all other gemstones, subsequently named semi precious stones.
+Named so because they are considered rare and possess superior properties to all other gemstones, subsequently named semi-precious stones.
 The main properties considered superior are colour, hardness and durability.
-Although there are semi precious stones with exceptional properties, in colour (example - tourmalines), high durability (example - jade) and a high level of hardness (example - chrysoberyl).
-Over time the line between the two categories has become blurred, especially with the increased exposure of rare, very high value gemstones such as - imperial jade, Alexandrite, Tanzanite, paraiba tourmaline, chrome tourmaline and imperial topaz.
-In addition there are very rare semi precious stones with almost unmemorable names that fetch incredible prices on the collectors market.
+Although there are semi-precious stones with exceptional properties, in colour (example - tourmalines), high durability (example - jade) and a high level of hardness (example - chrysoberyl).
+Over time the line between the two categories has become blurred, especially with the increased exposure of rare, very high-value gemstones such as - imperial jade, Alexandrite, Tanzanite, paraiba tourmaline, chrome tourmaline and imperial topaz.
+In addition, there are very rare semi-precious stones with almost unmemorable names that fetch incredible prices on the collectors market.

 AAA grade Amethyst